sportclimbing/ifsc-calendar/readme.md

 ### TL;DR
 This automatically generates a calendar you can subscribe to, to never miss an IFSC climbing event ever again.

-Simply copy and paste calendar URL from the **[IFSC Calendar 2023](https://github.com/nicoSWD/ifsc-calendar/wiki)** page into your calendar subscriptions, and it will automatically update.
+Simply copy and paste calendar URL (**http://calendar.ifsc.stream**) into your calendar subscriptions, and it will automatically sync with your device.
 This works for Apple devices, Google Calendar, Proton Calendar, etc...

 Take a look at the **[setup guides](https://github.com/nicoSWD/ifsc-calendar/wiki)** for help.